 Background to the ToR

-The Training Specialist will support the WTP Program by coordinating and assisting the Deputy Program Manager with the planning and implementation of the WTP training activities throughout target landscapes and seascapes in Indonesia.
+The Training Coordinator will support the WTP Program by coordinating and assisting the Senior Specialist with the planning and implementation of the WTP training activities throughout target landscapes and seascapes in Indonesia.
 The full scope of work will involve coordinating government partner trainings, including training needs assessments, training module development, Training of Trainers (ToT), training delivery, monitoring and analysis of training impacts, report writing and future planning of training events, based on partner needs.
-The position will therefore require close liaison with the Indonesian government partnering agencies and excellent coordination and communication skills.
-A key part of the ToR will be to develop institutional sustainability by developing training modules within a syllabus that receives accreditation by the partnering government agencies and is therefore fully incorporated within their annual work plan and budget.
+The position will therefore require close liaison with the Indonesian government partnering agencies, particularly Ministry of Environmental and Forestry (MOEF) and an excellent coordination and communication skills

 Key Areas of Responsibility

 - Develop a protocol for developing a comprehensive WTP training program.
 The content covers how to conduct a training needs assessments, training methods, training preparations, and post training impact assessments.

 - Develop training materials for the WCS data management system and train WCS staff and its partners